-Crack Bars, also known as Chocolate Peanut Butter Toffee Crackers, are highly addictive and an easy dessert and cracker candy recipe!
+Crack Bars, also known as Chocolate Peanut Butter Toffee Crackers or Graham Cracker Toffee, are highly addictive and an easy dessert and cracker candy recipe!
+These crack bars are made with chocolate graham crackers, an easy homemade toffee, peanut butter chips, peanuts, and chocolate chips.

 (For your shopping convenience, this post contains affiliate links.)